 Our school partners provide bike storage and classroom space, enroll the students with the greatest need and enthusiasm for the program, and provide a volunteer assistant who helps lead the program and enforces school rules.

-“CCC is such a big asset in the community–helping kids to develop into strong, successful adults.” – Tom Ralley, Bike Club volunteer assistant
+“Community Cycling Center is such a big asset in the community–helping kids to develop into strong, successful adults.” – Tom Ralley, Bike Club volunteer assistant

 “I really liked riding my bike and learning how to take care of it.
 My favorite part, however, was getting and choosing my bike.” - Bike Club participant